November 15, 2025

 What Is Meal Prep, Really?

 Meal prep doesn't mean eating the same thing every day or spending your entire Sunday in the kitchen.
 At its core, meal prep is simply preparing components or complete meals in advance.
-There are several approaches:
+There are several approaches, and you can choose what works best for you:

 • Batch cooking: Making full meals to portion and eat throughout the week